The boat

 Apsara

 Apsara is a Dalite 36, built in France and first launched in 1990.
-She is a strong boat, very well maintained and fully equiped for offshore sailing with up to four people on board.
+She is a strong boat, very well maintained and fully equipped for short-handed offshore sailing.

 Apsara’s sail wardrobe is extensive.
 In addition to the mainsail (with three reefs) and roller reefing genoa, she carries a reefable staysail and a storm jib (set on a removable inner forestay) for upwind sailing in strong winds, as well as a cruising chute and a conventional spinnaker for light weather downwind sailing.